fzi-forschungszentrum-informatik/corner_case_ontology/README.md

 # Ontology-based corner case scenario simulation for autonomous driving

+This repository provides the code for the Bachelor thesis [Ontology-based corner case scenario simulation for autonomous driving](https://publikationen.bibliothek.kit.edu/1000144811) by Stefani Guneshka, supervised by Daniel Bogdoll.
 Here, an approach for the generation of corner case scenarios within CARLA based on ontologies was created.
 With this repository you will be able to describe a scenario for autonomous driving, using the provided template ontology, also called master ontology.
 Once a scenario is described, it can be turned into an OpenSCENARIO file with the help of the Onto2OpenSCENARIOConverter.py, which can be directly executed within [CARLA ScenarioRunner](https://carla-scenariorunner.readthedocs.io/en/latest/).

 ## Structure:
 ```diff